melloyawn/entrypoint/entrypoint/README.md

         // logging is ready to use
         info!("entrypoint::entrypoint");

-        // args is already parsed and ready to use info!("verbose set to: {:?}", args.verbose);
+        // args are parsed and ready to use info!("verbose set to: {:?}", args.verbose);

         Ok(())